HonghyokKim/US_COVID_RACE/README.md

 Honghyok Kim (a), Antonella Zanobetti (b), Michelle L. Bell (a).

-aSchool of the Environment, Yale University, New Haven, CT, United States of America
+(a) School of the Environment, Yale University, New Haven, CT, United States of America

-bDepartment of Environmental Health, Harvard School of Public Health, Boston, MA, United States of America
+(b) Department of Environmental Health, Harvard School of Public Health, Boston, MA, United States of America

 **File descriptions**